Hirota Glass"Glassware of Tokyo"

 History of Hirota Glass

-When Hirota Glass was founded, Japan was in the Meiji Period (1868-1912).
-It was also the era of Japan's Industrial Revolution, and the townscapes of Japan became increasingly Westernized.
+When Hirota Glass was founded, Japan was in the Meiji Era (1868 CE–1912 CE), a time marked by the Industrial Revolution and increasing Westernization of the townscapes.

 Taisho Roman